Watch the webinar now:

 What is supply chain visibility?

 Supply chain visibility refers to a company's ability to track and monitor all information and processes along the entire supply chain in real time.
 This includes data on inventories, orders, deliveries, production processes and supplier activities.
-The main objective of supply chain visibility is to ensure a comprehensive overview in order to make informed decisions, increase efficiency and identify potential risks at an early stage.
+The main objective of supply chain visibility is to ensure a comprehensive overview in order to make informed decisions, increase efficiency and identify potential risk management at an early stage.

 Core elements of supply chain visibility